Bain Capital vs Bain & Company: Are They the Same?

 Related Guides

-- Bain case interview guide — if you're interviewing for Bain & Company
+- Bain case interview guide: for candidates interviewing for Bain & Company

 - Bain Capital corporate history: Wikipedia